novomancy/DIG510/README.md

 Most of your assignments in this class with be to either participate in a discussion or to write a document for me to review.
 Discussions will take place in Slack's #discussion channel, as described above.

 Written assignments will be submitted via Google Docs.
 Every UMaine login is a Google account that gives students free access to Google's suite of online applications.
 You log in directly at <https://docs.google.com> using your UMaine email and password.
 When you want to submit your work you can do so by opening the document and hitting the 'share' button in the upper-right corner of the screen.
 When you do so, you will be given the option to email the document directly or to get a link you can share; it will be easiest to get the link and send it to me in a direct message on Slack.
+Make sure that when you share you create a link with permission to edit/comment on your document!

 ## Grading